lsst-sitcom/sitcomtn-037/index.rst

    The deliverable description from the `charge`_ has been directly copied here to ease readability.

-  4. (`SITCOM-180`_) Provide a list of required non-scalar metrics are required and cannot be computed with faro.
+  4. (`SITCOM-180`_) Provide a list of required non-scalar metrics are required and cannot be computed with analysis_tools.
      Suggest a mechanism (work flow) to perform the measurement, document the finding, evaluate any trend (if applicable), then present it to the stakeholders.